-Natural gas powered vehicles are completely exempt from HGV tolls in 2019 and 2020.
-As of 1 January 2021, a reduced toll rate will apply, which is 1.1 cent less expensive per kilometre than for a comparable diesel vehicle that meets the Euro 6 standard.
+Natural gas powered vehicles are completely exempt from HGV tolls from 2019 to 2023.
+As of 1 January 2024, a reduced toll rate will apply, which is 1.1 cent less expensive per kilometre than for a comparable diesel vehicle that meets the Euro 6 standard.
 This includes HGVs powered by compressed natural gas (CNG) and liquefied natural gas (LNG).
 In general, corresponding vehicles with a bivalent drivetrain (e.g. dual-fuel operation with Liquefied Natural Gas (LNG) and diesel) also benefit from the toll relief if certain requirements are met (For details, see the website of the Federal Office for Goods Transport).
 However, the toll relief does not apply to vehicles powered by Liquefied Petroleum Gas (LPG).

 In Europe, there are currently different tolling systems using different toll collection equipment.
 The European Electronic Toll Service (EETS) provides the possibility of paying HGV tolls across borders on tolled European roads with only one on-board unit and one EETS provider.
 Further information (in German) on the European Electronic Toll Service can be found on the Federal Office for Goods Transport's website.

 Collecting tolls and enforcing payment